-- 50. Tyrone claimed a large amount of charitable contributions as a tax deduction relative to taxpayers with similar levels of income.
+- 50) Tyrone claimed a large amount of charitable contributions as a tax deduction relative to taxpayers with similar levels of income.
 If Tyrone's tax return is chosen for audit because of his large charitable contributions, which audit program likely identified Tyrone's tax return for audit?

-- A. DIF System.
+- A) Deduction Detective.

-- B. Deduction Detective.
+- B) Document perfection.

-- C. Document perfection.
+- C) Information matching.

-- D. Information matching.
+- D) DIF System.

-- E. None of the above.
+- E) None of the choices are correct.